DaveO-Home/dodex/README.md

 ## Test

-1. Start a server where node_modules directory is visible.
+1. Open in any browser or start a server where node_modules directory is visible.
 1. Load `node_modules/dodex/test/index.html`

 ## Built With